 The complete EDP Template Kit does.
-It gives you a step-by-step guide to creating a customized plan, quarterly summary, instructions for manager review, and putting the plan on quarterly auto-pilot.
+It gives you a step-by-step guide to creating a customized plan, full guidance to manage the quarterly review and putting the plan on quarterly auto-pilot.

-If you want to boost employee performance by keeping them engaged and focused on their job roles, get this innovative EDP Toolkit now.
+If you want to boost employee performance by keeping them engaged and focused on their job roles, get this innovative EDP Template Kit now.